/ Bangor Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a lasting condition, you may be entitled to ongoing financial support under Pennsylvania law.
-These entitlements are meant to make up for the lasting impact of your injury on your ability to work.
+If your workplace injury causes a long-term impairment, you may be eligible for further compensation under Pennsylvania law.
+These benefits are intended to make up for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: